datascienceclubUVU/UVU-2022-2023/Relational Databases (SQL)/Tutorials/SQL/Group By Extensions.md

                NULL  |       oil  |      13000
                NULL  | pots/pans  |       3000
                NULL  |      NULL  |      28500  *This row displays the third level of detail
+## Next Steps
+### Now that you know the analytical potential of SQL, let's take a deep dive into how developers use SQL to complete Data Science and Engineering tasks:
+- [Windowing Functions](https://girhub.com/uvudataclub2022/UVU-2022-2023/blob/Data-Analytics/Relational%20Databases%20(SQL)/Tutorials/SQL/Windowing%20Functions.md)